-- Once the “Open Network and Sharing center” window expands on the screen, move to the right sidebar and click “Change adapter settings”
+- Once the Network & Internet Status Settings” window expands on the screen, click “Change adapter options” from the right pane

 - On the next visible window, perform a right click on the “Adapter” you are striving to Connect and choose “Properties”.